 (i) Strike the phrase “the minutes of all meetings” and insert the phrase “the signed minutes of all meetings” in its place.

 (ii) Strike the phrase “this section.
 A financial report shall” and insert the phrase “this section.
-In instances when an incomplete report is filed, a Commission can file an amended report within 45 days after the due date of that report as established in this paragraph.
+In instances when an incomplete report is filed, a Commission may file an amended report within 45 days after the due date of that report as established in this paragraph.
 A financial report shall” in its place.

 (B) Paragraph (2) is amended by striking the word “approved” and inserting the phrase “received and accepted” in its place.